 The pre-teaching program allows students to begin the general education requirements common to all teaching degrees.
 The Ferris secondary pre-teaching program leads to an associate in arts degree and is for students who wish to major in a non-science curriculum.
 The Ferris elementary education emphasis is a guide to an associate in arts degree and typically involves transfer to another teaching degree for the third and fourth years.

-If a pre-teaching student wishes to continue in teacher education to complete a teaching degree and obtain certification, the State of Michigan requires that all candidates: (1) pass the Michigan Basic Skills Test, (2) pass the pedagogy tests in their subject area majors and minors, and (3) have a 2.50 minimum GPA to receive teacher certification in Michigan.
+If a pre-teaching student wishes to continue in teacher education to complete a teaching degree and obtain certification, the State of requires that all candidates: (1) pass the Professional Readiness Exam, (2) pass the pedagogy tests in their subject area majors and minors, and (3) have a 2.50 minimum GPA to receive teacher certification in Michigan.
 These state requirements are in addition to the FSU graduation requirements of your individual program.

 High school students and transfer students with 29 credit hours or less must possess a high school grade point average of 2.25 (on a 4.0 scale) or an ACT composite score of 15.
 Transfer students with 30 credit hours or more must possess a 2.0 cumulative GPA.
 Students transferring into the program with completed majors or minors must have the appropriate GPA as established by each department.
 Consult individual program description for other admission requirements.